braze-inc/braze-docs/_docs/_hidden/private_betas/scim/delete_existing_dashboard_developer.md

 /scim/v2/Users/YOUR_ID_HERE
 {% endapimethod %}

-This endpoint allows you to permanently delete an existing dashboard developer, similarly to deleting a user in the Manage Users section of the Braze dashboard.
+This endpoint allows you to permanently delete an existing dashboard developer, similarly to deleting a user in the **Manage Users** section of the Braze dashboard.
+For information on how to obtain a SCIM token, visit [Automated user provisioning]({{site.baseurl}}/scim/automated_user_provisioning/).

 ## Rate limit